 You will walk between 10 and 20 kilometers per day, depending on altitude, whether you are ascending or descending and the pace of the group.
 All trekkers are different and have a different pace.

 Local food is available, which mostly consists of Dal Bhat.
 Some continental food is available and prepared locally.
 Accommodation varies from lodge to lodge.

 When you book a trek with us you know that you will be supported by guides who are not only properly trained but properly supported and paid a fair wage.
 We provide our trekking staff with good quality clothing and equipment, and we also contribute to their children’s education and to the pensions of our fully qualified guides.
 This is unusual for a trekking company in Nepal.
-Moreover, the trekking fees you pay go towards supporting our NGO, ‘Empowering Women of Nepal’, which gives underprivileged women the change to become guides.
+Moreover, the trekking fees you pay go towards supporting our NGO, ‘Empowering Women of Nepal’, which gives underprivileged women the chance to become guides.
 We provide training and in some cases accommodation free of charge.
-This program has transformed the lives of many Nepali women, some of who will be your guides on trek.
+This program has transformed the lives of many Nepali women, some of whom will be your guides on the trek.
 Finally, trekking fees go towards ensuring that our company is properly insured- again, not something all Nepali trekking companies take seriously.

 You will find us at the northern end of Lakeside.
 We are only 2 minutes walk from the lake and our restaurant has lake views.

-We have a pick-up service for our clients so let us know in which bus/ flight you are coming on to Pokhara.
-If you want us to arrange you bus ticket/ flight we can do this too.
+We have a pick-up service for our clients so let us know on which bus/ flight you are coming to Pokhara.
+If you want us to arrange you bus ticket/ flight we can also do this.

 The guest house does not have self-catering facilities.
 Meals in Pokhara range from NPR 500-1500.